metablaster/ASM-Formatter/README.md

 **Notes:**

-- `--encoding` option is ignored if file encoding is auto detected, in which case a message is printed
+- `--encoding` option is ignored if file encoding is auto detected, in which case a message is printed telling that the option was ignored in favor of file encoding.

+- The default encoding, if not specified is `ANSI`, to override use `--encoding` option.

-- By default line breaks are preserved but you can override with `--linebreaks` option
+- By default line breaks are preserved but you can override with `--linebreaks` option.

-- `--linebreaks` option doesn't have any effect on `UTF-16` encoded files, `UTF-16` files are always formatted with `CRLF`
+- `--linebreaks` option doesn't have any effect on `UTF-16` encoded files, `UTF-16` files are always formatted with `CRLF`.

 - By default surplus blank lines are removed at the top and at the end of a file, as well as surplus blank lines around procedure labels to make them compacted to code.

 - If you whish to replace all surplus blank lines entirely with a single blank line specify `--compact` option.

-- Default encoding, if not specified is `ANSI`, to override use `--encoding` option.
+- By default tabs are used, to use spaces pass `--spaces` option to command line, whether you'll use that option or not depends on whether your sources are formatted with spaces or tabs?

-- Default tab width, if not specified is `4`, to override use `--tabwidth` option,\
+- The default tab width, if not specified is `4`, to override use `--tabwidth` option,\
-  note that tab width option also affects spaces.
+  note that tab width option also affects spaces, that is, how many spaces are used for tab in existing sources?

-- By default tabs are used, to use spaces pass `--spaces` option to command line.

 ## Demonstration